hanabi/hanabi.github.io/misc/Learning_Path.md

 <br />

-### Level Descriptions
+### Level Summary

-The following is a brief description of each level, explaining what should and should not be used.
-To make it perfectly clear:
+The following is a quick summary of the levels.

 * Basic *[Chop Moves](../Reference.md#the-layered-finesse)* should not be used until level 3.
 * *[Order Chop Moves](../Reference.md#the-order-chop-move--the-skipped-order-chop-move)* should not be used until level 4.